 Tim explains: “We were looking for a unicorn.
 It was quite difficult to find someone with a good understanding of the scientific approach, mechanical engineering, electrical engineering, computer science and with the capability of communicating on an abstract and detailed level for the final specification.

-“Most potential contractors specialised in either robotics or cameras alone, but Dr Kevin Rathbone at Robotae knew how to do both.”
+“Most potential partners specialised in either robotics or cameras alone, but Robotae knew how to do both.”

 Tim continues: “The gonioreflectometer is a flexible proof of concept, standing with one foot in the domain of academic research, where there are a lot of unknowns.
 We chose Kevin due to his comprehensive experience, scientific background and understanding of working with academia.”